ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 {::options toc_levels="1..2" /}

 In this guide we are going to implement a login using OAuth.
-You should have already some notions of Ktor.
+You should already have some notion of Ktor.
 For example, you can make the [Website guide](/quickstart/guides/website.html)

 **Table of contents:**